shortstorybox/smartcard-identifier/README.md

 To sign the macOS release you will need to have the relevant Developer Certificate installed in your Keychain, which you can download from https://developer.apple.com/account/resources/certificates/list .
-Make sure you've also Apple's intermediate certificates installed, which you can download from the bottom of https://developer.apple.com/account/resources/certificates/add .
+Make sure you also have Apple's intermediate certificates installed, which you can download from the bottom of the page at https://developer.apple.com/account/resources/certificates/add .
 Without these, the Developer Certificate will show up as "untrusted" in Keychain Access.